 During these uncertain times, we may experience feelings of stress or anxiety far more frequently than we have done previously.
 That’s why we’ve partnered with the Mental Health Foundation to create a guide filled with tips and tools on how all of us can connect with nature, to help us thrive.

-While it’s vital to stick to the latest Government advice around social distancing and travelling outdoors, it’s still possible to bring nature in to your lives.
+While it’s vital to stick to the latest Government advice around COVID-19, it’s still possible to bring nature in to your lives.
 From local parks or your nearest river or canal, to window-boxes and even houseplants, we can all benefit from the nature around us.
 Read some of our top tips below and check out our full Thriving with Nature guide.

 1. Seek out green spaces

 There is a lot of scientific research exploring the fascinating link between time spent in nature with a reduced risk of mental health problems, improved mood and reduced stress.

 Whether you live in the countryside surrounded by green spaces, or in the city, there is nature everywhere.
 From local parks, gardens, canals, or courtyards, it’s worthwhile seeking out these natural spaces if you can do so in a safe way, following the latest Government advice.

 If you’re struggling to find an area near you, or you can’t go out at the moment, why not try and bring nature to you.
 This could be planting herbs or flowers in your garden or balcony, or introducing some house plants into your personal space.
 Even keeping your windows open to let in fresh air and getting some natural sunlight can be beneficial.

 Taking quiet time to reflect on your natural surrounds can be really positive for mental health and wellbeing.
 Some of you may have even heard of the Japanese phenomenon, Forest Bathing.
 This is about spending time in a forest engaging all your senses, which can help to ease negative feelings and boost positive ones.